theNewDynamic/stevebacher.com/content/event/sample-event.md

 draft: true

 ---
-Steve Bacher will participate in this "Meet the Candidates" night on February 5, hosted by the Warminster, PA Democrats.
+Steve Bacher will participate in a "Meet the Candidates" night on February 5, hosted by the Warminster, PA Democrats.
 We hope to see you to discuss the issues that we are all fighting for.

+Please consider [donating](https://secure.actblue.com/donate/steve-bacher-for-congress-1 "donate") to support Steve's campaign!